dkeeshin/covid19datavault/README.md

 # covid19datavault

-For a detailed understaing of what is going here,  see my work notes
+For an understanding of what is going here, see my work notes

 DataVaultWorkDoneToDate.pdf